0

 Play or Twistin’ and Groovin’

 As you engage in new experiences or forms of dance as a couple, it gives you abundant opportunities to play and explore with a sense of wonder.
-During our dance lessons at Flow Studios, we learn new techniques or concepts each week, and then we are given the freedom to play with the ideas and one another as we make the dance our own.
+During our dance lessons we learn new techniques or concepts each week, and then we are given the freedom to play with the ideas and one another as we make the dance our own.

 During a recent lesson, our dance teacher, Michael, encouraged us to bring out more of our playful sides.
 “I want to see you flirting with each other more!” he shouted over the music.